 For providers to be reimbursed for RPM services, they need to meet these requirements:

-- A physician or a non-physician practitioner must have ordered the RPM.
+- The RPM must be ordered by a physician or a non-physician practitioner.
 This needs to be well-documented in the patient’s medical records.

-- For CPT 99454, the device used to generate and transmit daily recording of a patient’s physiologic data or create relevant alerts must be capable of processing said data, fault-free and in good working condition.
+- For CPT® 99454, the device used to generate and transmit daily monitoring of a patient’s medical data (or a device that creates relevant alerts) must be capable of processing the data, in a fault-free manner.
+It must be in good working condition.

-- For CPT 99453 and 99454, there is no assigned wRVU or any practitioner work needed to bill for such services.
+- For CPT® 99453 and 99454, there does not need assigned wRVU or any practitioner work needed to bill for such services.